corocoto/conversify/README.md

 ];
 ```

+**Result**:

 | `JSON.stringify` | `conversify` |
 |------------------|--------------|
 | <img alt="convert array using JSON.stringify" src="https://user-images.githubusercontent.com/37180024/89712958-e9459b00-d99c-11ea-8cca-ed41bb7b2d77.png"> | <img alt="convert array using conversify package" src="https://user-images.githubusercontent.com/37180024/89712954-e64aaa80-d99c-11ea-8ddc-55553c625c86.png"> |

+## License

+**conversify** package is open-sourced software licensed under the MIT License (MIT).
+Please see [License File](LICENSE) for more information.

+## Changelog

+Detailed changes for each release are documented in the [release notes](CHANGELOG.md).

+## Contributing

+I'm thanks all the people, that who contributed or who want to contribute to **conversify**.

+If you want to contribute, make sure to read the [Contributing Guide](CONTRIBUTING.md) before making a pull request, thanks.

+## Conclusion

+If you still have questions about the work of this package :grey_question: or you have cool ideas for improvement :boom:, please write to me :email:.

+If you find a bug :bug:, please create an appropriate issue with detailed information about it :speech_balloon:.

+Thanks!